paulstringer/StoryboardsRevisited/README.md

 --

 This project is a 'proof of concept' example taken from the talk *Storyboards Revisited* presented at [Swift Summit](https://www.swiftsummit.com), 2016.
-The project embraces the art of '[metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming)' using storyboards and still results in related code that adheres to SOLID principles that is compatible with [clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) patterns.
+The project embraces the art of '[metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming)' using storyboards and code that adheres to SOLID principles and is compatible with [clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) patterns.

 #### What's the Story?